 When you see this pattern, you know that there is a change in the market sentiment.
 You can see the strength of the price movement that anticipates a change in the direction.

 Many times this pattern is like Pin Bar and Outside Day Bar.
 In this chart, there are two consecutive patterns that are Outside Day and Key Reversal at the same time.

 If we create another trading system to test this pattern, we can discover that the short side doesn’t work.
 The long side is profitable, but the number of total trades is too low and is difficult to insert some filters.

-Why we hold the position for only 5 days?
-Because we only would like to understand if the price reacts fast after the pattern.
+Why did we hold the position for only 5 days?
+Because we would like to understand if the price reacts fast after the pattern.

 If you want to use this pattern as a filter, you need to know how fast the price reacts.

 If we hold the position for many days, we can see that the results became better.

 We can also try a volume filter for educational purposes.

 The Key Reversal Pattern generally shows a violent price movement.
 The price could change direction if institutional traders open large positions.
 If this is true, you will also observe an increase in volumes.